 Corner Litter Box

 Most rats are easily trained to use a corner litter box in their cage.
-Simply put the corner pan in the corner they have been going to the bathroom, or in a new cage, pick a corner.
+Simply put the corner pan in the corner they have been going to the bathroom most, or in a new cage, pick a corner.
 Always put a little bit of soiled litter into the pan.
-I recommend when you clean the cage, clean the corner pan first, wipe out, fill 1 inch of bottom with litter from the cage, then replace cage litter.
-You can clean the litter box and needed, and the full cage every other week if they use their litter box well.
-For male rats, put a fish size rock in the middle of the litter pan.
-This encourages males to scent the rock, some like a dog would spray a pole.
+I recommend when you clean the cage, clean the corner pan first, wipe out (but don't wash), fill 1 inch of bottom with litter from the cage, then replace cage litter.
+You can clean the litter box as needed, and the full cage every other week if they use their litter box well.
+For male rats, put a fist size rock in the middle of the litter pan.
+This encourages males to scent the rock, somewhat like a dog would spray a tree.
 Do not clean the rock weekly, let it be yucky!!!
-When you can't handle it, just rinse off in hot water and put back into the litter box.
+When you can't handle it, just rinse off in hot water and put back into the litter box (don't use soap, you want some scent remaining on the rock).
 Do not use a rock for female rats - females think its gross!

 MBLU has fed various foods over the years and has found the Envigo Teklad line to be the best for MBLU rats.
 The best rat foods are Envigo Teklad 2018, 2016, 2014, and Oxbow Essentials Adult Rat.
 Do not feed any retail foods that contain alfalfa in any form.
 NoNo brands with alfalfa includes Oxbow Young Rat and Mouse, Mazuri, Kaytee, etc. Read the ingredients list, if you see the word Alfalfa then put it back.
 Search online for other foods you can use as safe treats and lists of foods to stay away from.
 Many rat health issues come from the foods owners provide them.
 If you feed Envigo Teklad or Oxbow Essentials Adult Rat, you should have a healthier rat that can live 2-3 years.